 The roots of the organization can be traced back to a period in which representatives of Broadway theatres, who worked with New York publicists, structured the Press Agents’ Association as a means of exchanging lists of individuals who were fraudulently getting free passes to shows.
 Before long, the club started its dinners in tribute to theatrical celebrities and in 1908, Friars changed its location to a club house on West 47th Street.
 The location was nicknamed the Monastery, which is a name that has been used for to all the subsequent Friars clubhouses.
 The Monastery enabled its members to have the freedom to come together, greet each other, party at clubs in Queens, Manhattan and a few of the other boroughs, and pretty much do anything that the flexible rules of the club allowed.

-Over the years, the NYC clubs has had a number of different homes.
+Over the years, the nightclubs in NYC nightlife has had a number of different homes.
 As its membership expanded, so did the events held at the Friars.
 They raised funds through shows that were called the Friars Frolic and in 1916, the money was used to build a new clubhouse on West 48th Street.
 The new location was as grand as any upscale hotel and it was outfitted with suites for sleeping, a dining room, a ballroom, a gym, a poolroom, meeting rooms and bars.

 In 1957, the Friars Club relocated to its current headquarters at East 55th Street between Madison and Park Avenues.
 The building is an English Renaissance mansion that was built in 1908 by architects Levi and Alfredo S. G. Taylor for Martin Erdman, an investment banker with Speyer and Company.
 The Friars Club is known for its Roasts, which were televised initially during the decade of the 1960s.
 The Roasts were originally a component of the Kraft Music Hall series; however, the Roasts later became a part of The Dean Martin Show.
 For the period between 1998 and 2002, Comedy Central carried the Roasts as a part of its programming package.